SFO rebuked for overreaching: no power to seek overseas documents from non-UK companies

 The Court could not find any clear indication either for or against the extra-territorial effect of the legislation granting the SFO the power to issue compelled notices.
 The fact that the SFO had broad ranging powers to conduct its investigations, and the public interest in the effective investigation of serious fraud were not sufficient.
 As such, the presumption was not rebutted and applied to limit the SFO’s extra-territorial power.

-The passage of multiple statutory schemes for international reciprocal co-operation with multiple foreign authorities, in particular through the use of Mutual Legal Assistance (MLA) treaties provided strong support for the fact that Parliament did not intend the SFO’s powers to operate as a unilateral extra-territorial power.
+The passage of multiple statutory schemes for international reciprocal co-operation with multiple foreign authorities, in particular through the use of Mutual Legal Assistance (MLA) treaties provided strong support for the fact that Parliament did not intend to the SFO’s powers to operate as a unilateral extra-territorial power.
 This would have the undesirable and unintentional effect of removing the statutory safeguards and protections surrounding use and return of documents built into the MLAs and similar statutory schemes.
 This was not parliament’s intention with the SFO’s section 2 powers, and there had been no basis for the court at first instance to judicially develop an alternative ‘sufficient connection’ test in an attempt to justify reading the power more widely.

 Section 2 notice capable of extending to documents held overseas by UK companies